buraltintas/marvel/README.md

-# Week 6 Assignment

-Marvel Page Homework with pagination and search bar
+Marvel Page with pagination and search bar

 - User can search for characters name and change language of the page.
 - When user starts typing, it show 5 options that matches with letters that user typed.